 It had been two years since she rejoined what was formerly known as Section 9, it was another year before when she and her partners were to break away from their old Government to become an independent spy network sanctioned by the U.N.
 Motoko Kusanagi could remember that timeline very well before that fateful encounter.
-She could never guess that a simple capture of a cyber-terrorist would lead to one of the most happiest moments in her life.
+She could never guess that a simple capture of a cyber-terrorist would lead to one of the most fulfilling moments in her life.

 She wasn't a stranger to being alone on a stakeout, wires plugged to the back of her neck listening to voices in her head and sorting through said voices to find one particular voice and what it was planning.
 The sting that night had been almost too simple you could make a Hello Kitty game out of it.
 There had been overwhelming evidence against this terrorist that capturing him alive was completely optional, after all the death penalty would've been inevitable had he been captured alive.